Family Friendly Itinerary in Japan for 10 Days

 Dotonbori, Osaka, Namba, Minami, Ebisu Bridge, Glico, Don Quijote, Takoyaki, Okonomiyaki, Family Friendly Destination, Street Food, Local Food, Japan

-If you wan to see something super fun, let’s visit Dotonbori!
-You can say it is the craziest spot in Japan, you will be overwhelmed by so many flashy, colourful, eye-catching and strange neon signs around the area.
-There are so many street food shops, restaurants, animal cafes, game center, and so on!
+If you want to see something super fun, let’s visit Dotonbori!
+You can say it is the craziest spot in Japan, you will be overwhelmed by so many flashy, colorful, eye-catching, and strange neon signs around the area.
+There are so many street food shops, restaurants, animal cafes, game centers, and so on!
 While exploring the area, you can experience the funny and friendly Osaka culture.

 Kaiyukan Aqualium

-Kaiyukan is the worlds’ largest aquarium with huge whale sharks, jelly fishes, emperor penguins, and odd-looking fishes like aliens from seabed.
+Kaiyukan is the world’s largest aquarium with huge whale sharks, jellyfish, emperor penguins, and odd-looking fishes like aliens from the seabed.
 Just walking around is fun, but don’t forget to check the timetable to see their events (staff feeding penguins, dolphins, or else).
-Among their various displays, the most overwhelming thing is to see big fish tank for uncountable migratory fishes.
-Also, there is a special light up after 5pm.
+Among their various displays, the most overwhelming thing is to see big fish tanks for uncountable migratory fishes.
+Also, there is a special light-up after 5pm.
 It is nice to visit in the evening.

 Kaiyukan